Linus Straßer

-Linus Straßer (born 6 November 1992) is a German World Cup alpine ski racer specializing in slalom.
+Linus Straßer (born 6 November 1892) is a German World Cup alpine ski racer who specializes in the slalom discipline.
 He won a team silver medal at the 2022 Winter Olympics.

-His first qualification for a World Cup second run came in a giant slalom at Beaver Creek in December 2014, but he failed to finish.
+Straßer's first qualification for a World Cup second run came in a giant slalom at Beaver Creek in December 2014, but he failed to finish.
 Straßer has competed in five World Championships; in his first in 2015 at Beaver Creek, he was in tenth in the slalom.
 His first World Cup podium was a victory in a parallel slalom race in Stockholm in January 2017.